andrewrk/node-pend/README.md

 this is excuted when the first 2 have returned. err is a possible error in the standard callback style.
 ```

-This readme file is longer than the source code.